 The Management Server runs on a dedicated server or VM.
 It controls allocation of virtual machines to hosts and assigns storage and IP addresses to the virtual machine instances.
-The CloudPlatform Management Server runs in a Tomcat container and requires a MySQL database for persistence.
+The Management Server runs in a Tomcat container and requires a MySQL database for persistence.

-The machine must meet the system requirements described in System Requirements on page 19.
+The machine must meet the system requirements described in System Requirements.